oils-for-unix/oils/doc/oil-language-tour.md

 Pipelines are a powerful method manipulating text:

-    ls | wc -l                       # count files in this directory find /bin -type f | xargs wc -l  # in this subtree
+    ls | wc -l                       # count files in this directory find /bin -type f | xargs wc -l  # count files in a subtree

-TODO: You can also use JSON, CSV/TSV, HTML, etc.
+Pipelines may contain lines of text, JSON, TSV, etc.  More on that below.

 ### Variable Declaration and Mutation

 Constants can't be modified:

-    const i = 42
+    const s = 'mystr'
-    # 'setvar i = 43' would be an error
+    # setvar s = 'foo' would be an error

-But variables can:
+Modify variables with the `setvar` keyword:

+    var num_eggs = 12
+    setvar num_eggs = 13

+A more complex example:

-    var mydict = {name: 'bob', age: 10}
-    setvar mydict->name = 'alice'
+    var d = {name: 'bob', age: 42}  # dict literal setvar d->name = 'alice'        # d->name is a synonym for d['name']
-    echo $[mydict->name]  # => alice
+    echo $[d->name]                 # => alice

 That's about all you need to know.

-Advanced users may want `setglobal` or `setref` in certain situations:
+Advanced users may want to use `setglobal` or `setref` in certain situations:

     var g = 1
     proc demo(:out) {